NBKRedSpy/GoDUENoLootLimit/README.md

 Well toil no longer!
 This mod changes the gold limit for the quests to 1000!
 Want to collect enough candlesticks to walk from New York to the UK?
 Knock yourself out!

+Want to have custom caps for the map exploration, loot, and monster gold?
+Simply change the values in the config file.

 # Installation

 1. Download the BepInEx utility from https://github.com/BepInEx/BepInEx/releases/download/v5.4.17/BepInEx_x64_5.4.17.0.zip